TiredSkitarii/dragons-dice-gaming-club/README.md

 ### Acknowledgements
 - Inspiration for the project was received from my own background and hobbies
 - Special thanks to my Mentor Brian Macharia for his support and suggestions along the way
+- Special Thanks to Vincent and Jozef McLaughlin for assistance with taking pictures and testing
 - Special Acknowledgment to Sam Smith for agreeing to be the model holding the Magic: The Gathering Cards for the one picture

 #### Disclaimer